CQC Regulated Clinics for Drug and Alcohol Rehab in London

-Rehab treatment has been proven to be more successful to becoming drug or alcohol free than home strategies.
+Rehab treatment has been proven to be more successful in becoming drug or alcohol-free than home strategies.
 Rehab in London involves diagnostic testing and psychological assessments to find the best treatments for you.
 This is more effective than going ‘cold turkey’ at home, with no professional support.
-You might have loved ones surrounding you with love and support, but you need expert, medical advice to ensure you’re heading in the right direction.
-Also, with mental health assistance, we analyse your drug and health history to create a successful plan for recovery.
+You might have loved ones surrounding you with love and support, but you need expert medical advice to ensure you’re heading in the right direction.
+With mental health assistance, we analyse your drug and health history to create a successful recovery plan.

 You’ll also receive professional outpatient treatment to build a solid foundation for recovery when you complete treatment.
 You’ll also build healthy habits to improve your wellness for life and help you stay clean.
-At Rehabs Clinic Group, we also share nutritional advice to help you become the healthiest version of you.
+At Rehab Clinics Group, we also share nutritional advice to help you become the healthiest version of yourself.

 Our professional cognitive behavioural therapy addresses any health conditions during your recovery process.
 With one-to-one, personalised therapy, all addicts will understand why and how their drug addiction started.
 Consequently, our expert team help you heal any emotional factors which could cause you to resort back to drugs.

 Drug and alcohol addiction is real, and together, we want to help you beat it.
-Call us today to get started in treatment, or for more information about how we can help you.
+Call us today to get your treatment plan started or to learn how we can help you.

 What Is Alcoholism?

-Alcoholism refers to an addiction to alcohol whereby it’s a physical and mental challenge to go for periods of time without consumption.
-Someone with alcoholism will adjust their life around alcohol, and even risk everything in order to obtain another drink, which leads to behavioural addictions.
-During the early stages of alcoholism, a person will increase their desire to consume alcohol and then become dependent on it.
+Alcoholism refers to an addiction to alcohol, whereby it’s a physical and mental challenge to go for periods of time without consumption.
+Someone with alcoholism will adjust their life around alcohol and even risk everything to obtain another drink, which leads to behavioural addictions.
+During the early stages of alcoholism, a person will increase their desire to consume alcohol and become dependent on it.
 Your brain experiences chemical changes which release a feel-good chemical each time you drink.
 Once you become dependent on alcohol, this feel-good chemical disappears, and a person continues to consume alcohol to prevent physical withdrawal symptoms.

 Alcohol becomes the focal point of a person’s life, and the disorder can negatively affect their relationships, enthusiasm, personality and career.
 Cognitive behavioural therapy analyses the characteristics and history of people with alcoholism, but the cause of this disorder isn’t yet known.
-There might be certain situations or relationships in a person’s life which makes them feel like they need alcohol as an escape.
+There might be certain situations or relationships in a person’s life, making them feel like they need alcohol as an escape.

 Being alcohol dependant is no way to live life.
 This habit has detrimental effects on your physical and mental health.
 If you’re worried that you might be dependent on alcohol, here are some common signs and symptoms to look out for:

-Addictions become a habit which is hard to beat without professional support.
-Sometimes, people can be aware that they’re creating long term to their physical and mental wellbeing, but can’t beat their behavioural addictions.
-By definition, a drug addiction creates chemical changes in the brain which cause a change in behaviour.
+Addictions become a habit that is hard to beat without professional support.
+Sometimes, people can be aware that they’re creating long-term physical and mental wellbeing but can’t beat their behavioural addictions.
+By definition, drug addiction creates chemical changes in the brain, which cause a behaviour change.
 Someone drug dependent will have little self-control and can’t resist the urge to take drugs.
-A drug addiction can vary from intoxicants such as cocaine, marijuana, ecstasy, prescribed drugs, and more.
-Without rehab treatment, a person can struggle with remembering information, learning, controlling their behaviour and emotions, and they make poor judgements.
-As a result of their drug use, a person makes impulsive decisions which can have a negative effect on their life choices and health.
+Drug addiction can vary from intoxicants such as cocaine, marijuana, ecstasy, prescribed drugs, and more.
+Without rehab treatment, a person can struggle with remembering information, learning, controlling their behaviour and emotions, and making poor judgments.
+As a result of their drug use, a person makes impulsive decisions that can negatively affect their life choices and health.

 The longer you use drugs, the more difficult becoming abstinent comes.